8 Top Brands on Social Media Customer Service: The Experiment

 Social customer service isn’t new, but it is increasingly important for the modern consumer.
 Not only is it more convenient than getting on the phone, but in our post-COVID world, it’s also become the go-to for consumers to connect with brands.
 You risk losing customers to your competitors if you’re not actively responding to customer service questions through your social platforms.

-Luckily, we make it easier than ever to set up, track and respond to all social media customer service questions with Juphy.
+Luckily, we make it easier than ever to set up, track, and respond to all social media customer service questions with Juphy.

 Bottom line: Social customer service is what consumers expect.
 The question is, are you prepared to create a great experience?